bob2u/b2uFramework-public/README/README_MODULE.md

     // Module want to declare dependencies to other Interfaces and/or Modules public function __construct(...$args) {
     }

+    // required function that can be empty if the module does not have other
+    // dependencies to other b2uFramework Interface Modules. public function uses() {
+    }
 }
 ```
 ### Assigning Interface Modules via \B2u\Core\Manager